 Purebreds can be very expensive, and scammers know that.
-They count on people’s desire to save money when buying stuff, and therefore, they’re trying to sell you purebred pets at absurdly low prices.
-To reserve the pet before someone else snags it, they ask for a deposit via Cash App.
+They count on people’s desire to save money when buying stuff, so they’re trying to sell you purebred pets at absurdly low prices.
+They ask for a deposit via Cash App to reserve the pet before someone else snags it.

 You see where this is going.
-You lose the deposit, and you never get to even pet the damn dog.
+You lose the deposit, and you never get even to pet the dog.